Donaldttt/fuzzyy/README.md

 " Enable dropdown theme (prompt at top rather than bottom) " Default to 0 let g:fuzzyy_dropdown = 0

-" DEPRECATED: mru is always enabled
-" now this option has no effect let g:enable_fuzzyy_MRU_files = 1

 " Make FuzzyFiles respect .gitignore if possible
 " only work when